ASUS-AICS/LibMultiLabel/docs/tutorials/Parameter_Selection_for_Neural_Networks.rst

       rnn_layers: 1

-By the same training command, the P@1 score of the second parameter set is about 78.14%, which is 4% lower than the first one.This demonstrates the importance of parameter selection.
+By the same training command, the P@1 score of the second parameter set is about 78.14%, which is 4% lower than the first one.
+This demonstrates the importance of parameter selection.

 .. _Parameter Selection for Neural Networks: